maguileracanon/AI-Labs/README.md

 ## Conda environtment:

-If you are starting fresh in your computer:
+If you are starting fresh in your computer open the anaconda terminal:
 - `conda create -n ailabs python=3.6`
 - `conda activate ailabs`
 - `pip install numpy pandas sklearn`